Brady-Simon/iced_anim/README.md

 ## Controlling the spring motion

 The spring motion of an `AnimationBuilder` can be customized.
-There are a few defaults like `SpringMotion::Smooth` and `SpringMotion::Bouncy`, but you can provide a custom response and damping fraction with `SpringMotion::Custom`:
+There are a few defaults like `Motion::SMOOTH` and `Motion::BOUNCY`, but you can also create your own.

 ```rust
 AnimationBuilder::new(self.size, |size| {